Authority, Leadership, Role & Task:

 Continuing Education

-Continuing Education (CE) credits will be available for an additional fee of $25, due at registration.
+Continuing Education (CE) credits will be available for an additional fee of $30, due at registration.
 Rutgers University will award 20 credits to licensed counselors (LCPC, LMFT) and psychologists* (PhD, PsyD).
 Loyola University’s School of Social Work will award 20 credits to licensed social workers.
+CE credits for Certified Alcohol and Drug Counselors (CADC) are in progress and expected to be available for the conference.

 Rutgers Graduate School of Applied & Professional Psychology is approved by the American Psychological Association to sponsor continuing education for psychologists.
 Rutgers Graduate School of Applied & Professional Psychology maintains responsibility for this program and its content.